cloudogu/nexus/README.md

 ## Claim

 The preconfigured nexus repositories can be changed by using [nexus-claim](https://github.com/cloudogu/nexus-claim).
-First we have to create a model for our changes e.g.: [sample](https://github.com/cloudogu/nexus-claim/blob/develop/resources/nexus-initial-example.hcl).
+First we have to create a model for our changes, e.g.: [sample](https://github.com/cloudogu/nexus-claim/blob/develop/resources/nexus-initial-example.hcl).
 We could test our model by using the plan command against a running instance of nexus (note: do not forget to set credentials):

 ```bash